trinitor/netstat2neo4j/README.md

 **A:**
 While you can collect the information with WMI/PowerShell remoting I do not recommend to have an account that has full admin rights on all your systems.
 Use your configuraiton managment to schedule the netstat creation or use schedulded tasks.
 This is out of scope for this small little project.
-If you want to use an accout with all the keys to the kindom:
+If you want to use an account with all the keys to the kindom:
 https://ijustwannared.team/2019/04/22/network-connection-footprinting-with-wmi-and-neo4j/

 **Q:** You must be wrong.
 Neo4j must be able to read CSV files directly.
 Why are you creating the statements by yourselve?